A Longing for the Light:

 Both Penmaen Press and Harper & Row subsequently issued more of Aleixandre's work.

 David Unger and I translated Aleixandre's World Alone (Mundo a Solas), and Penmaen Press issued the book in regular hardcover and limited editions with original wood engravings by Michael McCurdy.
 100 copies of the hand-bound limited edition were printed, signed by Aleixandre, Hyde, Unger, and McCurdy.
-Copies of these editions are still available from Penmaen.
+Copies of these editions are usually available secondhand.

 In 1979 Harper & Row published the selected poems, A Longing for the Light.
 Rights to this book were bought by Copper Canyon Press in 1985, and they have kept it in print ever since.